Kenan & Kel

-Kenan & Kel is an American sitcom created by Kim Bass that originally aired on Nickelodeon from August 17, 1996, to May 3, 2000.
-Set in Chicago, the series follows mischievous Kenan Rockmore (Kenan Thompson) and his happy-go-lucky best friend Kel Kimble (Kel Mitchell), who get involved with zany hijinks on a number of misadventures.
+Kenan & Kel is an American sitcom created by Kim Bass that originally aired on Nickelodeon from August 17, 1996, to January 14, 2001.
+Set in Chicago, the series follows mischievous Kenan Rockmore (Kenan Thompson) and his happy-go-lucky best friend Kel Kimble (Kel Mitchell), who get involved with zany hijinks on a number of misadventures due to the former's far-fetched plans and the latter's ineptitude.
 The show was one of three spin-offs from All That, in which Thompson and Mitchell had co-starred for several years.

 The show features Kenan's family, which consists of his father Roger (Ken Foree), mother Sheryl (Teal Marchande), and younger sister Kyra (Vanessa Baden).
-The show also features Kenan's boss Chris Potter (Dan Frischman).
+The show also features the unlucky Kenan's boss Chris Potter (Dan Frischman).
 Kenan & Kel features appearances from a number of guest stars, including game show host/radio disc jockey Bob Eubanks, basketball player Ron Harper, and singer Britney Spears.

 The first two seasons were taped at Nickelodeon Studios at Universal Studios Florida.
 The last two seasons were taped at the now closed theater Nickelodeon on Sunset in Los Angeles, California.